 Section 4.02.
 Parking Permission Required.
 Except as provided in this Section, all vehicles parked anywhere on the University must possess a valid University parking permission to park.
 Since Transportation Services adopted License Plate Recognition systems to check a vehicle’s license plate number for a valid permission, vehicles must be parked in a manner not to conceal or modify the vehicle’s license plate number.

 University parking permissions are valid only in designated parking facilities.
 Where parking facilities are appropriately posted, all vehicles parked in such facilities are required to purchase the permission valid for that zone.
+Purchase of one permit per space occupied is required.
 Descriptive maps which indicate permissions required for each parking facility are available online.

 a) Certain Vehicles are Exempt.
 Federal, State, University, County or City owned vehicles bearing identifying license plates may be exempt from selected permission requirements (when applicable parking fees are current), excluding the campus core area (see Section 4.05(a) and (b)).